defranchis/Xray-analysis/README.md

 cd cmsrel CMSSW_11_3_1/src/
 cmsenv
 ```
-Set this environment variable with your github use (or set it by hand if it doesn't work)
+Set this environment variable with your github user (or set it by hand if it doesn't work).
 Currently the code is in the branch named __mciprian_devel__ from the repository of cippy
 ```
 YOUR_GITHUB_REPOSITORY=$(git config user.github)